Yunnan Sourcing · 2005 Changtai "Yun Pu Zhi Dian" Raw Pu-erh Tea Cake

 Where does 2005 Changtai "Yun Pu Zhi Dian" Raw Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the Spring 2005 harvest.
+Grown in Yunnan, China.
+This batch is from the Spring 2005 harvest.

 How much does 2005 Changtai "Yun Pu Zhi Dian" Raw Pu-erh Tea Cake cost?